open-mmlab/mmcv/docs/build.md

   - Official distributions of Python should work too.
 - [CUDA 10.2](https://developer.nvidia.com/cuda-10.2-download-archive)
   - Not required for building CPU version.
-  - Customize installation if necessary.
-As a recommendation, cancel driver installation if a later version is already installed.
+  - Customize the installation if necessary.
+As a recommendation, skip the driver installation if a newer version is already installed.

 **You should know how to set up environment variables, especially `Path`, on Windows.
 The following instruction relies heavily on this skill.**

 #### Setup Python Environment

 1. Launch Anaconda prompt from Windows Start menu

-    - Do not use raw `cmd.exe` s instruction is based on PowerShell syntax.
+    Do not use raw `cmd.exe` s instruction is based on PowerShell syntax.

 1. Create a new conda environment

-    ```powershell
+    ```shell
     conda create --name mmcv python=3.7  # 3.6, 3.7, 3.8 should work too as tested
     conda activate mmcv  # make sure to activate environment before any operation
     ```

-1. Install Pytorch.
+1. Install PyTorch.
 Choose a version based on your need.

-    ```powershell
-    # latest CUDA version
+    ```shell
     conda install pytorch torchvision cudatoolkit=10.2 -c pytorch
-    # latest CPU version
-    conda install pytorch torchvision cpuonly -c pytorch
     ```

-    - We didn't make CUDA codes successfully built for Pytorch version less than 1.6.0.
-For version 1.6.0, minor modification of Pytorch's source code is required.
+    We only tested PyTorch version >= 1.6.0.

 1. Prepare MMCV source code

-    ```powershell
+    ```shell
     git clone https://github.com/open-mmlab/mmcv.git
-    git checkout v1.2.0  # based on your target version
     cd mmcv
     ```

 1. Install required Python packages

-    ```powershell
+    ```shell
     pip3 install -r requirements.txt
     ```

-    - Or `conda install` all requirements.

 #### Build and install MMCV

 MMCV can be built in three ways:

-1. Lite version without ops
+1. Lite version (without ops)

    In this way, only `flow_warp` module will be compiled as a Cython extension.

-1. Full version with ops, but only built for CPU
+1. Full version (CPU ops)

    In addition to `flow_warp` module, module `ops` will be compiled as a pytorch extension, but only x86 code will be compiled.
 The compiled ops can be executed on CPU only.

-1. Full version with ops, built for both CPU and GPU
+1. Full version (CUDA ops)

    Both x86 and CUDA codes of `ops` module will be compiled.
 The compiled version can be run on both CPU and CUDA-enabled GPU (if implemented).